BartoszLipinskiSzyb/assemblerv2_0/README.md

 - !overflow - true if operation didn't result in 16-bit overflow: if!overflow

+## Comments

+Comment is any line that starts with //.
+Inline comments are not currently supported

 ## Examples

 For example programs, check out ./programs/ directory.
 They are already loaded into the world.